NamazuStudios/element-example/README.md

  * [Elements Community Edition](https://github.com/Elemental-Computing/docker-compose/)

 > [!Note]
-> To run MongoDB in Docker, you can use the command `docker run -d -p 27017:27017 --name=mongo-example mongo:latest`, which starts a MongoDB container in detached mode and maps the default MongoDB port.
+> To run MongoDB in Docker (recommended), you can navigate to `services-dev` and use the command `docker compose up --build`, which starts a MongoDB container in detached mode and maps the default MongoDB port.
 Make sure you have Docker installed and running before executing this command.

 ### Install dependencies